Hazards Found on Construction Sites

 In the construction industry, the fatal injury rate is higher than the national average for every other industry, according to the Occupational Safety and Health Administration (OSHA).
 Often, many work-related accidents in the construction industry are caused by hazards found on construction sites.

 Employers have an obligation to keep workers safe by clearing known hazards from construction sites.
-If you or someone you love has been injured in a construction accident, contact Lynch Law Firm to schedule a free consultation.
+If you or someone you love has been injured in a construction accident, contact Lynch Law Firm, PC to schedule a free consultation.

 Our New Jersey construction accident lawyers will help you determine if your injury resulted from another’s negligence and entitles you to compensation.
 All of our services are provided on a contingency fee basis, which means you only have to pay us if we recover compensation for your claim.
 There is no risk in contacting us to find out if you have a case.